silkscreen-studio/MOVEA-EWOD-demonstration-device/README.md

 >
 > The USB isn't galvanically isolated either, so it's recommended to fully disconnect the 2 FPC ribbon cables when programming the device.
 Controlling the device (droplet actuation) shall then be done over WIFI.

 > [!WARNING]
+>
+> **A few safety notes:**
+>
+> Although I tried to design a fully enclosed device, the acrylic cover does not latch.
+Whenever high voltage is enabled, it is the user's responsibility to never open the acrylic cover.
+>
+> While the firmware demo already enforces this (could not be the case if a custom firmware is coded).
+It is important to only enable the high voltage when actively driving the device, and the VPP rail capacitors should be discharged in firmware after the HV module is disabled, to ensure VPP collapses instead of staying at 168V (the electrodes barely sink any current on their own).
+Collapsing VPP should obviously be done before switching the device off.

+> [!WARNING]
 > **No warranty, use at your own risk**: This project is provided as-is, without any guarantee of safety, correctness, or fitness for any purpose.
 If you do build, reproduce, adapt or take inspiration from this project, it's entirely at your own risk.
 >